Umuzi-org/tech-department/content/projects/kotlin/project-9/material-designs-dimensions-and-colours/_index.md

 If you're lucky and there's a GDG in your region, you can check out the website and sign up for their events!
 GDG events are a great way to meet other Android developers and learn industry best practices that didn't fit in this course.

-The screenshots below show how your app will change from the beginning to the end of this codelab.
+The screenshots below show how your app will change from the beginning to the end of this project.

 ![](eab9826ee090267a.png)